Effective: September 2006

 Quiet areas are intended for private study and research.
 Conversations in these areas should be very quiet and brief, and cell phone use is not permitted.
 Headphones may be used; however noise from headphones must not be audible to others.
 Laptop computers may be used with any sound or audio features turned off.

 Signage is also posted on all floors and stairwells.
-The first and fourth floors in the main library (McLaughlin Building) are intended for "group" use, along with all enclosed classrooms and meeting rooms.
-All other floors of the Library are intended for "quiet" use.
+You can also consult our online map.
+The first, third, and fourth floors in the main library are intended for "group" use, along with all enclosed classrooms and meeting rooms.
+All other floors of the library are intended for "quiet" use.